suryan-s/AugmentiX/README.md

 # AugmentiX
-🚀 YOLO Dataset Augmentation Library 🖼️
+🚀 YOLO Dataset Augmentation package 🖼️

 ## Project Overview

-Welcome to AugmentiX, an image augmentation library designed to enhance your sample dataset for object detection, particularly tailored for YOLO-based training datasets.
-The library provides a convenient GUI interface for specifying the number of samples, desired augmentation tasks, and the output directory to save the augmented images.
+Welcome to AugmentiX, an image augmentation package designed to enhance your sample dataset for object detection, particularly tailored for YOLO-based training datasets.
+The package provides a convenient GUI interface for specifying the number of samples, desired augmentation tasks, and the output directory to save the augmented images.

 ### Problem Statement

 AugmentiX addresses the challenges in efficiently augmenting datasets for object detection.
 Traditional methods often involve coding augmentation tasks for each training, leading to time-consuming processes.
-This library aims to simplify the augmentation process, offering an intuitive GUI and performing tasks such as random rotation, cropping, flipping, brightness adjustments, blur, noise, and more.
+This package aims to simplify the augmentation process, offering an intuitive GUI and performing tasks such as random rotation, cropping, flipping, brightness adjustments, blur, noise, and more.